BatteryDataAlliance/pymacnet/README.md

 ## Running

-The `MaccorInterface` class requires a configuration dictionary on initiaiton at construction where the fields are as follows:
+The `MaccorInterface` class requires a configuration dictionary on initiation at construction where the fields are as follows:

 - `channel` -> The channel to be targeted for all operations.
 - `test_name` -> The test name to be used for any tests started.
 If left blank, Maccor will generate a unique random name for any started tests.
 Note that Maccor requires unique test names for each test.